Ferry to Piraeus

 The immense port of Piraeus is facing the Saronic Gulf, opposing Salamina.
-It is the busiest port in Greece by far and the main starting point for the ferry connections to the Cyclades, Small Cyclades, Dodecanese Islands, Crete, to the islands of the Saronic Gulf and to other islands of the Aegean.
-Since Piraeus is a vivid port town and very close to the center of Athens, there are several daily connections to many of the Greek islands while in summer season, they tend to get denser.
+It is the busiest port in Greece by far and the main starting point for the ferry routes from Piraeus to Cyclades, Small Cyclades, Dodecanese Islands, Crete, to the islands of the Saronic Gulf and to other islands of the Aegean.
+Since it is a vivid port town and very close to the center of Athens, there are several daily ferries from Piraeus to many of the Greek islands while in summer season, they tend to get denser.

 Piraeus Port to Greek Islands